Trip: 14 August 2020. From Salamina to Perama, with the ARIS IV of Psomas Shipping.

 While we had now left the port of Paloukia in Salamina, we happened to cross the double-ended ferry AGIOS ELEFTHERIOS IV of Feidias NE, which had left from Perama.

 Crossing the AGIOS ELEFTHERIOS IV as she heads towards Salamina.
-She was built in 2002 for Feidias NE, and began service on the Rion-Antirrion line, becoming one of the first double-ended ferries to operate on that specific line.
+She was built in 2002 for Feidias NE, and she began service on the Rion-Antirrion line, hence becoming one of the first double-ended ferries to operate on that specific line.
 She stayed there until 2004, and she was then transferred to the Perama-Salamina line, where she has since been remaining, with the exception of the 2017 season when she operated on the Arkitsa-Aidipsos line on the North Evoian Gulf.

 The ELENA F seen heading towards Salamina.
 Built in 1998, she has spent her entire career on the Piraeus-Salamina line, with the exception of the 2013 season, when she served the Glyfa-Skiathos line on the Sporades.